 The challenge that faces neuroscience in the coming decades is to obtain a coherent and unified view of the relationship between gene activity, neurons, neural circuit function, and behaviour.
 Multiple levels of analysis and investigation will be needed to reveal the structure and function of the brain or to explain vision, decision-making, motor control, memory, cognition and any other behaviour.

-Gatsby’s pioneering investment in neuroscience began in the 1990s with the establishment of the Gatsby Computational Neuroscience Unit at University College London (UCL).
+Gatsby’s pioneering investments in neuroscience began in the 1990s in the area of theoretical neuroscience with the establishment of the Gatsby Computational Neuroscience Unit at University College London (UCL).